PENGUIN: Enhancing Transformer with Periodic-Nested Group Attention for Long-term Time Series Forecasting: Proposed Methodology

-In this paper, we introduce a novel periodic-nested group attention mechanism, named \method, designed to enhance prediction accuracy in long-term time series forecasting.
-The overall architecture is illustrated in Figure~\ref {fig:model}.
-The approach begins with patch embedding, transforming the time series into channel-independent patch representations.
-The encoder then applies a self-attention mechanism augmented with a periodic-nested group attention to capture periodic and temporal dependencies effectively.
-Finally, the output is obtained by a linear projection.
-The model is trained by minimizing the mean square error.
+We introduce \method, a novel periodic-nested group attention mechanism for accurate long-term time series forecasting.
+As illustrated in Figure~\ref{fig:model}, our model first converts time series into channel-independent patch representations via patch embedding.
+The encoder then leverages our enhanced self-attention with periodic-nested group attention to effectively capture periodic and temporal dependencies, followed by a linear projection to produce predictions.
+The model is optimized using mean squared error loss.